lmarburger/async-ruby-presentation/slides/02_fibers.md

     @@@ ruby
     f = Fiber.new do
-      # This fiber has full control.
+      # Fibers have full control.
       (0..100_000).each do |i|
         puts "Blocked :( #{ i }"
       end